engineyard/ey-docs/pages/database-password.md

     	  password:  MyP4ssW0rd
     	  host:      ec2-172-16-124-47.compute-1.amazonaws.com
     	  reconnect: true

-* For a PostgreSQL database
+* For a PostgreSQL database cluster with a master database and a slave database

         production:
           adapter:   postgresql
           database:  myapp
           username:  deploy
           password:  MyP4ssW0rd
+          host:      ec2-172-18-139-19.us-west-1.compute.amazonaws.com
+          reconnect: true

+        slave:
+          adapter:   postgresql
+          database:  myapp
+          username:  deploy
+          password:  MyP4ssW0rd
-		  host:      ec2-172-16-139-19.us-west-1.compute.amazonaws.com
+          host:      ip-192-168-47-113.us-west-1.compute.internal
           reconnect: true

 * **database name.** The database is always named the same as your application.
 In examples, `myapp` is the application name.
 * **username.** This is the name of the database user.
 This username is always deploy.
 * **password.** This is the password for the deploy database user and also the root database user.
 It is an automatically-generated, case-sensitive, alphanumeric string.
 In examples, `MyP4ssW0rd` is the database password.
 * **host.** This identifies the server instance that is hosting the database.